GabrielNakamura/site-personal/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-Hi :hand:, my name is Gabriel Nakamura, I am a brazilian ecologist trying to
-    understand the historical and contemporary mechanisms influencing on the distribution of species.
-For this rely on the development of numerical methods in community ecology and macroevolution :computer:
+ Hi :hand: my name is Gabriel Nakamura.
+I am a Brazilian ecologist trying to understand the historical and contemporary mechanisms influencing the distribution of species.
+For this, I rely on the development of numerical methods in community ecology and macroevolution :computer: